travix/protoc-gen-gotf/README.md

 # protoc-gen-gotf

-protoc plugin that generates go code for terraform provider using protobuf messages and services.
+Protoc plugin that generates go code for terraform provider using protobuf messages and services.

+### Motive

+Writing terraform provider is a nontrivial task, updating attributes and schema of resources and datasources specially is an error-prone activity.
+For Resources and Datasources, a lot of boilerplate code is required to be written, such as handling authentication with provider service, marshalling and unmarshalling of models and if gRPC is used initializing service clients, etc.

+This plugin's aim is
+to generate the boilerplate code, synchronization of protobuf messages and their fields with terraform block schema and attributes using protobuf options.

 ## 💻 Install